 Problem #2 – Lines and strokes appearing or disappearing when using the Apple Pencil

-Some users have found that their strokes when using the Apple Pencil randomly disappear.
+One of the more common iPad Pro problems that some users have found is that their strokes, when using the Apple Pencil, randomly disappear.
 On the other hand, some have also come across straight lines randomly appearing when taking notes.

 Problem #3 – App downloads get stuck